Baltoli/project-docs/notes/log.md

 * Finished implementing the "no branch" analysis.
 * Added a failing example for the case when a lock is released before being acquired, and begun to work on the analysis of this behaviour.

+# 25/1/201

+* Today working on the analysis that checks for release-before-acquire of a lock.
+Implemented this and seen it working on the example written yesterday to demonstrate the problem.
+* Implemented a common way to get the debug location from an instruction (module, function, line), and converted existing analyses to use it.
+* Spent some time in debugging hell trying to get the CallGraph to work, only to discover it was all my fault in the end anyway.
+Or is it?
+Still getting bizarre results.
+* Maybe worth reinventing the wheel after all and building a 'SimpleCallGraph' structure that can just build itself from a module.
+Saves lots of time hassling the LLVM stuff to work.
+* Begun to work on this data structure to save on LLVM pain.